Yuliang-Liu/Curve-Text-Detector/README.md

 # Detection Results on SCUT-CTW1500

 Text detection is far different from object dection as every tiny part of the text instance maybe valuable.
-Recently [TIoU-metric](https://github.com/Yuliang-Liu/TIoU-metric) provides an improved version from pascal voc metric to meet the requirement of text detection, which is now supporting curved text evaluation.
+Recently, [TIoU-metric](https://github.com/Yuliang-Liu/TIoU-metric) provides an improved version from pascal voc metric to meet the requirement of text detection, which is now supporting curved text evaluation.
 Evaluation script can be found on [[link]](https://github.com/Yuliang-Liu/TIoU-metric/tree/master/curved-tiou).

 | Method     |  Recall (%)  |  Precision (%)  |   Hmean (%)     |    Publication   | [TIoU-Hmean](https://github.com/Yuliang-Liu/TIoU-metric/tree/master/curved-tiou) (%) |
 |:--------:  | :-----:   | :----:      |  :-----:     | :-----: | :-----: |